ori0nis/proyecto-fullstack-frontend/README.md

 - Secure password storage with ``bcrypt`` hashing

 ## 👔 Plant Management
-- Create your personal plant entries with your own images
+- Create your personal plant entries with your own images (images aren't required, but encouraged for a more fun experience)
 - View all plants in the repository, or filter them by common name, scientific name and type
 - Request to add a new plant to the repository